kitschmaster/rubyongo/README.md

 ### Create a new website:

-    $ rog new domain.name
+    $ rog new myawesomeshop.com

-This will generate a new rubyongo webshop in the subdirectory `domain.name`.
+This will generate a new rubyongo webshop in the subdirectory `myawesomeshop.com`.

+It will also extract your deployment username and hostname from the passed in string.
+In this case our user is `myawesomeshop` and our host becomes `myawesomeshop.com`.
+When you want to customize, pass the deployment username and hostname after the Name string:

+    $ rog new myawesomeshop.com custom_user custom_domain.xyz

-The folders are very similar to a regular Hugo static site template.
-They include a __`panel`__ folder for the ruby Panel UI, which is also the place where you write your Ruby microservices.
+The generated folder structure is very similar to a regular Hugo static site template with some extra folders and files inside.
+Included is a __`panel`__ folder for the ruby Panel UI, which is also the place where you write your Ruby code / microservices.

 ### The three config files